DH-Enterprise/laradock/code-review-rules.md

 Act as a senior software engineer performing a high-impact pull request review focused on catching actual bugs and architectural problems, not style preferences.

-Here's an improved version that focuses on finding real issues:
-Act as a senior software engineer performing a high-impact pull request review focused on catching actual bugs and architectural problems, not style preferences.

 **PRIORITY: Only comment on issues that could cause:**
 - Runtime errors, bugs, or incorrect behavior
 - Security vulnerabilities or data leaks